ZcashFoundation/parity-zcash/README.md

 You can enable detailed client logging by setting the environment variable `RUST_LOG`, e.g.,

 ```
-RUST_LOG=verification=info ./target/release/pzec
+RUST_LOG=verification=info ./target/release/zebra
 ```

-`pzec` started with this environment variable will print all logs coming from `verification` module with verbosity `info` or higher.
+`zebra` started with this environment variable will print all logs coming from `verification` module with verbosity `info` or higher.
 Available log levels are:

 - `error`
 - `warn`